Olaus Jeldness: Later career

 From 1898–1899 Jeldness was director of the Rossland ice rink, then moved back to Spokane.
 In 1900 he visited Nome, Alaska for a short time.

 From 1903–1905 he was a principal in the formation of the Arctic Coal Company in Svalbard, but ended his association and returned to the United States in the summer of 1905.

 He was manager or inspector of several mines in Washington, Oregon, Nevada, Idaho and Montana.
 He was treasurer of the Northwest Mining Association trade group in 1928, if not longer.

 Personal life

 In 1890 he married Sigrid Hendrickson in Spokane, Washington and they had three daughters.

 He died in Spokane on 24 April 1935 of double pneumonia.

 Legacy

 In the early 1900s he twice donated a trophy to replace his War Eagle Trophy.
 This became the Jeldness Trophy.

 Mount Jeldness west of Rossland was named after him in 1967.
 Olaus Jeldness was inducted into the Canadian Ski Hall of Fame in 1988.
 The Spirit of Red Social Club Society installed a statue of Olaus Jeldness in Rossland for the annual winter carnival of 2013.
-He is included on a Memorial stone in Norway, honoring Norwegian-American skiing pioneers in the USA and Canada.
+He is included on a Memorial stone in Norway, honoring Norwegian-American skiing pioneers in the US and Canada.